 My present position is Associate Professor of Neurology (Clinical) at Ohio State University.
 I recently took this position after 6 years at Washington University in St. Louis, and 15 years on the faculty at Columbia University.
 Within the Department of Neurology at OSU, I am co-director, with Ariane Park, of the Movement Disorders Division.

-My research focuses on how movement disorders, such as Parkinson’s disease and Huntington’s disease, affect the ability to control movements.
-I use motion capture and related techniques to understand what motor control principles are disrupted to cause abnormal movements.
-This understanding is intended to help develop physical and technological interventions to reduce the impact of motor symptoms on daily activities.
+My clinical work consists of evaluating and treating patients with movement disorders, including Parkinson’s disease, tremor, and gait disorders.
+My research is focused on human motor control and how it is disrupted by movement disorders.
+I use wearable sensors and related techniques to understand what motor control principles are disrupted to cause movement abnormalities.
+This understanding is intended to guide the development of physical and technological interventions to reduce the impact of motor symptoms on quality of life.